Chapter 111. General Provisions

 PROBATE PROCEDURE GENERALLY

 111.205 Pleadings and mode of procedure.
-No particular pleadings or forms thereof are required in the exercise of jurisdiction of probate courts.
+No particular pleadings or forms of pleadings are required in the exercise of jurisdiction of probate courts.
 The mode of procedure in the exercise of jurisdiction is in the nature of an action not triable by right to a jury except as otherwise provided by statute.
 The proceedings shall be in writing and upon the petition of a party in interest or the order of the court.
 All petitions, reports and accounts in proceedings before a probate court must include a declaration under penalty of perjury in the form required by ORCP 1 E, or an unsworn declaration under ORS 194.800 to 194.835, if the declarant is physically outside the boundaries of the United States, made by at least one of the persons making the petitions, reports and accounts or by the attorney for the person, or in case of a corporation by its agent.
 The court exercises its powers by means of:

 (1) A petition of a party in interest.